The following list of programs is by no means complete, but included here are programs where alumni have found success.

 Undergraduate level programs

-- George Squared is a partnership between Georgetown and George Mason that prepares 70-80 students for health professions school in a 20 credit certificate program.
-The G2 program is located at the Science and Technology Campus of George Mason University in Manassas, VA.
-Students can enroll in an optional summer at Georgetown to complete a Masters degree.
+- George Squared (Manassas VA) is a partnership between Georgetown and George Mason that prepares 70-80 students for health professions school in a 20-credit certificate program.
+The G2 program is located at the Science and Technology Campus of George Mason University Students can enroll in an optional summer at Georgetown to complete a Master's degree.

 - Harvard Extension School Health Careers Program offers introductory and advanced science courses, mostly in the evening to accommodate working professionals.

-- The Northwestern University School of Professional Studies Advanced Studies in Biology allows students to complete 4-8 advanced courses to prepare for professional programs.
+- Northwestern University School of Professional Studies Advanced Studies in Biology: allows students to complete 4-8 advanced courses to prepare for professional programs.

-- The U Penn College of Liberal and Professional Studies' Specialized Studies Program gives you access to an Ivy League education to bolster your academic credentials and update your knowledge of advanced topics in the biomedical science.
+- U Penn College of Liberal and Professional Studies' Specialized Studies Program (Philadelphia PA): access to an Ivy League education to bolster your academic credentials and update your knowledge of advanced topics in biomedical science.

 Master's level programs